 What Is the Purpose of Documentation?

 Documentation is used for the purpose of determining reasonable accommodations; it must establish the disability and provide adequate information on the limitations resulting from the disability so that effective accommodations can be identified.

 Contact Accessibility Services.
 The determination of accommodations is an interactive and on-going process.
 The designated Accessibility Coordinator will guide you through the process and help you coordinate accommodations with your professors.
 The University will make every effort to incorporate your suggestions when considering an appropriate accommodation, but the University may not necessarily implement the first-choice accommodation.

 What If I Have a Physical Disability and My Class Is Scheduled on the Floor of a Building Without an Elevator?

 Certain buildings on campus are not currently ADA compliant, but the University is committed to making education accessible to all students.
 Therefore, if you have a documented physical disability or condition that hinders you from navigating stairs, contact Accessibility Services.
 You may be asked to provide a doctor’s note explaining your condition.
 Classroom changes for accessibility issues are processed through Accessibility Services.

 Where Is the Accessibility Services Office?

-The Accessibility Services office is located on the first floor of Pomajevich Hall.
+The Accessibility Services office is located in the Pomajevich Hall (1090 Alder St., Eugene, OR 97401).
 Please check in at the front desk.

 How Do I Contact Accessibility Services?